roblaing/webgames/README.md

 <a href="https://htdp.org/2020-5-6/Book/part_one.html#%28part._ch~3ahtdp%29">How to Design Programs</a> and their building
 blocks by <a href="https://htdp.org/2020-5-6/Book/part_one.html#%28part._sec~3adesign-func%29">Designing Functions</a>,
 we need to define our data.

-My favourite taxonomy of programming languages is this
-<a href="https://www.famicol.in/language_checklist.html">joke checklist</a> which despite its long list of
-buzzwords, leaves many out.

-Another thing I like about HTDP is the vocabulary it provides to generally describe important programming concepts, thereby distilling down all the jargon different programming languages use which are essentially synonymous.

 JavaScript is a dynamically-typed language, so unlike, say statically-typed SQL where someone trying to decipher the code can look at the <code>CREATE TABLE...</code> blocks, there's no clue if the types haven't been properly